 For the purpose of the financial statements, the results and the financial position of the Company are expressed in US dollar, which is the functional currency of the Company, and the presentation currency for the financial statements.
-There was no change in either functional currency or presentation currency upon adoption of IFRS.

 Transactions in foreign currencies are recorded at the rates of exchange prevailing on the dates of the transactions.
 At each statement of financial position date, monetary assets and liabilities that are denominated in foreign currencies are retranslated at the rates prevailing on the statement of financial position date.
-Gains and losses arising on retranslation are included in the statement of comprehensive income (loss) for the year.
+Gains and losses arising on retranslation are included in the statement of comprehensive income for the year.